davique0/LightBnB/README.md

   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

   #
-A database application project developed as a part of _[Lighthouse Labs Web development](https://www.lighthouselabs.ca/web-bootcamp)_ course.
-The front-end is forked from [lighthouse-labs/LightBnB_WebApp](https://github.com/lighthouse-labs/LightBnB_WebApp)
+## Getting Started

+1. Create a database called 'lightbnb' in psql
+2. Run the schema files to create the tables
+3. Run both 01_seeds.sql, and 02_seeds.sql to insert the data in your database
-Install the LightBnB_WebApp `npm install`, run it `npm run local`, and view it at `localhost:3000`.
+4. Install the LightBnB_WebApp `npm install`, run it `npm run local`, and view it at `localhost:3000`.

 ## ERD
 ### Info